 How Johnson & Johnson Can Try to Avoid Liability

 According to news reports, in order to offset liability, Johnson & Johnson allegedly explored taking measures to rid itself of many of these lawsuits by using a bankruptcy strategy called the Texas Two-Step strategy.
 This allows a company to reincorporate itself in Texas and then undertake a divisive merger that splits the company into two separate entities.
 While one of these gets most of the assets, the other gets most of the liabilities, such as these lawsuits.
 Afterward, the company with the liabilities files for bankruptcy.
 This is completely legal in the state of Texas.

 Last month, plaintiffs in lawsuits sought a temporary restraining order and preliminary injunction to prevent Johnson & Johnson from taking these measures.
 Although a bankruptcy judge has since sided with Johnson & Johnson, they have made no moves to use this tactic, and it is doubtful that it would be successful.
 If it does go forward, however, it will tie this matter up in bankruptcy court and may leave those with pending lawsuits further victimized by Johnson & Johnson.

 The Importance of Filing a Baby Powder Lawsuit Now

 In Florida, we have a statute of limitations for product liability claims.
-A claimant has four years from the time the injury was discovered to file a product liability claim.
+A claimant has two years from the time the injury was discovered to file a product liability claim.
 If a loved one died as the result of a defective product, a claimant only has two years from the date of their death to file.